 "I made this recipe this evening and it was a hit.
 We used the honey and brown sugar and my boys ate it right up.
 I loved that I had all of the ingredients in the cupboard.
 Thank you." -Jennifer

-One of our family's favorite traditions that developed at our house after making this recipe is our annual Fall Apple Tasting Night.
+One of our family’s favorite traditions that developed at our house after making this caramel dip recipe is our annual Fall Apple Tasting Night.

 We've invited guests to our tastings, too, and it's really fun for a group!

-How to have your own Fall Apple Tasting Night:
+How to Host a Fall Apple Tasting Night

 - Buy four or five different apples.